ravin972/ravin972/README.md

 - 📫 How to reach me **pandeyravinder078@gmail.com**

-- ⚡ Fun fact **Ravinder's browser is a hub of exploration, with dozens of open tabs dedicated to learning new programming languages, frameworks, and design trends.
-His thirst for knowledge knows no bounds!**
+- ⚡ Fun fact **The most important technology for full stack developers in 2024 is the ability to learn new technologies quickly.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">